+- Common module: Texts and Human Experiences

+- Module A: Textual Conversations

+- Module B: Critical Study of Text

+- Module C: Craft of Writing

-- Close study of FOUR PRESCRIBED TEXTS, one drawn from EACH of the following categories: - Shakespearean drama - prose fiction - poetry OR drama - nonfiction OR film OR media OR a text from one of the categories above. - At least TWO short prescribed texts must be studied for Module C: The Craft of Writing but do not contribute to the required pattern of prescribed texts for the course. - Students must also study ONE related text in the Common Module: Texts and Human Experiences.
+- Close study of FOUR PRESCRIBED TEXTS, one drawn from EACH of the following categories:

+- Shakespearean drama

+- prose fiction

+- poetry OR drama

+- nonfiction OR film OR media OR a text from one of the categories above.

+- At least TWO short prescribed texts must be studied for Module C: The Craft of Writing but do

+not contribute to the required pattern of prescribed texts for the course.

+- Students must also study ONE related text in the Common Module: Texts and Human Experiences.